aarpon/hrm_docs/docs/user/GettingStarted.rst

 Deconvolve
 ==========

-To submit a deconvolution job proceed to `Start a job` |StartJob22x22| from the home panel.
+To submit a deconvolution job proceed to `Launch jobs` |StartJob22x22| from the home panel.
 The process of submitting the job is split into the following 5 steps: